 Strategic Flexibility & Planning

 A robust and flexible corporate strategy will be key to navigating the energy transition.
 The three key strategy components for an exploration and production company are portfolio, capital allocation and management of uncertainty.
-We manage uncertainty by focusing on the fundamental characteristics that drive competitive advantage in a commodity business — a low sustaining price, a low cost of supply, capital flexibility and a strong balance sheet.
+We manage uncertainty by focusing on the fundamental characteristics that drive competitive advantage in a commodity business — a low sustaining price, low cost of supply, low decline rates and low capital intensity that drive free cash flow, capital flexibility and a strong balance sheet.
 Based on our scenario analysis and monitoring of signposts, we decide when we should act and which actions to take.

 The mix and location of the resources in our portfolio demonstrate flexibility and the ability to adapt to change as we monitor scenarios and global trends.
 Our short-cycle project times and capital flexibility enable us to redirect capital to the most competitive basins.
 Our extensive low cost of supply resource base allows us to divest higher cost assets to high-grade our portfolio as our strategy evolves.
 This applies not only to hydrocarbon mix, but geographic region as well.
 If policy in a country or region significantly impacts cost of supply, we can shift capital to other opportunities.
 Examples include our presence in the oil sands business in Canada and in North American natural gas.
 Changing market fundamentals led us to significantly reduce our focus on both, while our portfolio diversity enabled expansion in other areas.